-Prenuptial agreements are often considered by individuals who own businesses, or other valuable assets, prior to marriage, and parties who are getting married for a second time and want to preserve their estate for their children.
-To remain enforceable, prenup lawyers in Minnesota must present an agreement that is substantively fair, and executed in a procedurally fair manner.
+Prenuptial agreements in Minnesota are often considered by individuals who own businesses, or other valuable assets, prior to marriage, and parties who are getting married for a second time and want to preserve their estate for their children.
+To remain enforceable, prenuptial agreement lawyers must present an agreement that is substantively fair, and executed in a procedurally fair manner.
 Those concepts are addressed in our video guide to prenuptial agreements.

 The Purpose of a Prenuptial Agreement